How to Change Your Eye Color Naturally

-There are lots of people who are not happy with their eye color.
+A lot of people are not happy with their eye colors.
 After chatting with many about this subject, it seems most people desire a lighter eye color, one that is lighter than what they have.
 It wouldn't surprise me if most people wished they had blue or green eyes in the above poll.
 Green and blue eyes are probably the most desired eye colors in the world.
 So can you really change your eye color?
 The short answer is yes.
 Can you change it permanently without any damage to your eyes?
 Probably not—as you'll see below many who tried aren't pleased with the end result.

 Permanent Eye Color Change

 There is no naturally way to permanently change your eye color, scientists haven’t figured that out yet.
-On the other hand, a physical injury amongst other things, can completely change a person's eye color.
+However, a physical injury amongst other things, can completely change a person's eye color.

 Trauma to the Eye

-Accidents or incidents that involve trauma to the eyeball sometimes leave the victim with an undesired permanent eye color change.
-This type of eye condition is called Heterochromia; it leaves the patient with mismatch eyes.
-It is mainly due to hyper-pigmentation of the whole iris or sections of the iris, leading to partial or complete darkening of the affected eyeball.
-It is important to note that heterochromia can also occur naturally, either from birth or at some point in time after birth.
+An accident or incident that involves a trauma to the eyeball sometimes leave the victim with a permanent undesired eye color change.
+This type of eye condition is called Heterochromia.
+It leaves the patient with mismatched eye colors.
+This is mainly due to hyper-pigmentation in the iris, leading to a partial or complete darkening of the affected eyeball.
+It is important to note that heterochromia can also occur naturally from birth or at some point in time after birth.